 Am J Manag Care.
-2020;26(9):e276-e281. doi:10.37765/ajmc.2020.88492 similar to rideshare companies like Uber and Lyft.
+2020;26(9):e276-e281. doi:10.37765/ajmc.2020.88492 e276 SEPTEMBER 2020 www.ajmc.com similar to rideshare companies like Uber and Lyft.
 RMT can be combined with traditional NEMT to also provide rides via prearranged vans or taxis.
+RMT is appealing because it may provide more flexibility for passengers; is well suited for last-minute rides, like hospital discharges; and may reduce wait times and cost.
+Additionally, RMT can better track rides and collect data, potentially addressing quality, fraud, waste, and abuse.

+NEMT Rideshare

-RMT is appealing because it may provide more flexibility for passengers; is well suited for last-minute rides, like hospital discharges; and may reduce wait times and cost.8 Additionally, RMT can better track rides and collect data, potentially addressing quality, fraud, waste, and abuse.8 inadequate driver screening, and safety issues for drivers and riders.^{17,18} Because the NEMT population is more likely to be low-income, older adults, and individuals with disabilities,4 additional specialized training for drivers is needed.
-Ridesharing companies not specific to NEMT have also faced criticism and even legal action for a lack of accessibility for individuals with disabilities.^{19,20} Rideshare vehicles are typically not equipped to provide rides to those using wheelchairs/scooters.
+Conversely, critiques of RMT include lower pay for drivers, lack of access in rural areas, inadequate driver screening, and safety issues for drivers and riders.
+Because the NEMT population is more likely to be low-income, older adults, and individuals with disabilities, additional specialized training for drivers is needed.
+Ridesharing companies not specific to NEMT have also faced criticism and even legal action for a lack of accessibility for individuals with disabilities.
+Rideshare vehicles are typically not equipped to provide rides to those using wheelchairs/scooters.